-Her clinical experience includes working in multiple settings such as outpatient mental health agencies, residential treatment centers and hospitals.
-She was Chief Operating Officer of Adelbrook Behavioral and Developmental Services until 2013, when she left to pursue private practice and teaching at the University of Connecticut.
-She was chosen for the role as the Executive Director at the Community Child Guidance Clinic in Manchester in March of 2016.
-She began this role in July.
+Her clinical experience includes working in multiple settings such as outpatient mental health agencies, residential treatment centers, and hospitals.
+She was Chief Operating Officer of Adelbrook Behavioral and Developmental Services until 2013 when she left to pursue private practice and teaching at the University of Connecticut.
+She was chosen for the role as the Executive Director at the Community Child Guidance Clinic in March of 2016 and began the role shortly afterwards.
 She is honored to have been chosen as only the 3rd Executive Director in the history of the clinic, as well as the first woman in this position.

 Carlos González, MD- Medical Director